fabric-devkit/fabric-devkit.github.io/topics.md

 Core projects are named `github.com/fabric-devkit/core-<domain>-<optional>`.
 The list of core projects are:

 * [https://fabric-devkit.github.io/core-platform](https://fabric-devkit.github.io/core-platform) is dedicated to demonstrating ways of assembling parts of Hyperledger Fabric components.

+## Dev projects

-* [https://fabric-devkit.github.io/core-chaincode-go](https://fabric-devkit.github.io/core-chaincode-go) is deducated to demonstrating the core principles of writing chaincode in Go.
+* [https://fabric-devkit.github.io/dev-chaincode-go](https://fabric-devkit.github.io/dev-chaincode-go) is deducated to demonstrating the core principles of writing chaincode in Go.

 ## Demo projects